Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 *This support is available in RRF 3.5*

-The 1HCL supports the Duet3D magnetic encoder bsed on the AS5047D encoder IC.
+The Duet 3 Expansion 1HCL supports the [Duet3D Magnetic Encoder](/Duet3D_hardware/Accessories/Magnetic_Encoder) board based on the AS5047D encoder IC.
 We supply this encoder on a Nema17 form factor PCB, designed to sense a diametrically magnetised magnet glued to the back of the motor shaft.
 We have also used this encoder board on a Nema23 motor using a printed adapter.

-Connect the encoder board to the EXP1HCL to the 10-way box connector using a 10-way straight-through ribbon cable.
+Connect the encoder board to the Duet 3 Expansion 1HCL to the 10-way box connector using a 10-way straight-through ribbon cable.
 The cable length should not exceed 200mm.

-*More details to follow*
+See the [Duet3D Magnetic Encoder](/Duet3D_hardware/Accessories/Magnetic_Encoder) documentation for more information.

 ## Linear quadrature encoder plus Magnetic Shaft Encoder

 *This support is available on an experimental basis in RRF 3.5*

-Attach and connect the magnetic shad encoder as described above.
-Connect the linear quadrature encoder to the 5-pin Molex connector as decribed above for a quadrature shaft encoder.
+Attach and connect the magnetic shaft encoder as described above.
+Connect the linear quadrature encoder to the 5-pin Molex connector as described above for a quadrature shaft encoder.

 # Commissioning